-Are there any particular challenges you expect for the day, or any goals you'd like to work towards?
-For instance, identifying which content you each found most challenging can help you plan the day.
+Are there any particular challenges you expect for the class session, or any goals you'd like to work towards?
+For instance, identifying which content you each found most challenging can help you plan your time.
 Similarly, determining goals (and not being too hard on yourself if you don't meet them) can help your productivity.

 We'll also ask you and your pair to check in with each other again after lunch.
 That is a good time to communicate what is and isn't working.
 For instance, you might discuss whether the driving between pairs is balanced enough, any blocks in communication that have come up, or any new challenges or goals to address as your project and understand of content changes.